 Put your hand up in front of you like a policeman would to stop traffic and say, aloud, “Stop!”
 Then ask yourself (out loud), “What am I doing right now?”
 Answer with what you are doing, for example, “Right now, I am standing in front of the kitchen sink and I am washing this coffee cup.
 Now I am washing this spoon.
 The water feels warm and soothing against the skin on my hands.
 Now I am looking out the window” . . . you get the idea.

 2. Get Busy

 People have hobbies because they enjoy doing something they love.
-When you are working on a hobby, your brain, thoughts, and feelings are focused on what you are doing and you have no distractions.
+When you are working on a hobby, crocheting, gardening, your brain, thoughts, and feelings are focused on what you are doing and you have no distractions.
 You are absorbed in doing something you enjoy and the world falls away.
 In other words, those drunken monkeys have no audience, so they quiet down.
 So get busy doing something you thoroughly enjoy!

 4. Plant a Garden